 I spend my life at the intersection of the stethoscope and the pen.
-Although I was originally trained in pediatrics and public health, as a writer, as well as a faculty member in Columbia University’s Master’s Program in Narrative Medicine, and co-chair of Columbia’s University Seminar on Narrative, Health and Social Justice, I spend most of my days writing, teaching, and thinking about the role of stories in healthcare.
+Although I was originally trained in pediatrics and public health, as a writer, as well as a senior lecturer in Columbia University’s Master’s Program in Narrative Medicine, The Center for the Study of Ethnicity and Race and the Institute for Comparative Literature and Society, I spend most of my days writing, teaching, and thinking about the role of stories in healthcare.

 Narrative Medicine is the clinical and scholarly endeavor to honor the role of story in the healing relationship.
 Long before doctors had anything of interest in their black bags – no MRIs, no lab tests, no fancy all body CAT scans – what they had was the ability to show up, what they had was the ability to listen, and bear witness to someone’s life, death, illness, suffering, and everything else that comes in between.

 And so, I spend most of my days teaching clinicians-to-be how to listen.
 I do this by having them read stories, and take oral histories, and study lots of narrative theory.
 I teach them the work of scholars like medical sociologist Arthur Frank, who explains that when illness or trauma interrupt our life stories, we need new stories to help navigate these uncharted waters.
 Although it was always there, illness and trauma bring into sharp focus our basic human need for narration.
 We are, after all, fundamentally storied creatures.